 Lots with this symbol have been identified at the time of cataloguing as containing an ivory or tortoiseshell frog which may be subject to restrictions regarding import or export.
 The information is specific to the frogs on a bow and does not refer to the faceplates or tips.
 Brompton’s assume that all bows have ivory faceplates unless otherwise specified on the condition report.
 The absence of the symbol is not a warranty that there are no restrictions regarding import or export of the lot.

 EC regulations permit free trade of CITES-listed specimens between EU member states if the item containing the specimen was made before June 1, 1947.

 Trade in CITES-listed specimens made after 1947 is more restricted, and Brompton’s does not include these items in its sales unless they are accompanied by a CITES Article 10 (pre CITES) certificate.
 Article 10 certificate applications may take up to 15 working days to process.

-CITES-listed items always require an export permit before they can be shipped to a location outside the EU.
+CITES-listed items always require an export permit before they can be shipped to a location outside the UK.
 UK CITES permit applications may take up to 15 working days to process.
-Upon request Brompton’s may apply for a CITES licence to export your lot(s) outside the EU.
+Upon request Brompton’s may apply for a CITES licence to export your lot(s) outside the UK.
 Permits are not guaranteed, and the process can delay shipment by as much as 90 days.
 Please contact email@example.com or +44 20 7670 2932.